Student Teaching

 The following is a suggested timeline for transitioning to and from lead teaching:

-– See sample schedules for elementary multiple subjects, secondary single subjects, and for 9-week placements in Appendix 10 of the Student Teaching Handbook.
+– See sample schedules for elementary multiple subjects, secondary single subjects, 9-week placements, and half-time full year placements in Appendix 10 of the Student Teaching Handbook.

 – Teacher candidates will benefit from any additional opportunities to develop their teaching skills, and may take the lead for more than 5 weeks of the placement if agreed on by the supervision team.